photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 !!! info ""
     If you can't connect, try starting the app without `-d`: `docker-compose up photoprism`.
-    This keeps it in the foreground and shows log messages for troubleshooting.
-You're welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
+    This keeps it in the foreground and shows log messages for [troubleshooting](troubleshooting.md).
     Should the server already be running, or you see no errors, you may have started it on a different host and/or port.
 There could also be an issue with your browser, ad blocker, or firewall settings.